 The computer-based IELTS test is expected to be very well received by many of the test takers used to working on technical fields or computers; the pen-paper test is still available for those who want a written-based test.
-So now one IELTS candidate has two options to choose, paper-based IELTS test or Computer-based IELTS test.
+So now one IELTS candidate has two options to choose from: paper-based IELTS test or Computer-based IELTS test.
 If you’re worried about which one suits you the best, you need to answer a few questions first.
 Let’s focus on the following questions:

 If your answer is yes to these questions, it means that you can go for the computer-based IELTS test.
 You are very confident with your ability to use computers, and it makes you fit for the computer version of the test.